Death sentence confirmed after killer of two Osaka junior high school students drops appeal | The Japan Times

-OSAKA - A death sentence given to a man for murdering two junior high school students in Osaka has been confirmed after he dropped an appeal, it was learned Tuesday.
+OSAKA - A death sentence for a man convicted of murdering two junior high school students in Osaka has been finalized after he dropped an appeal, it was learned Tuesday.

-According to the Osaka High Court, the appeal against the Osaka District Court ruling in December last year was withdrawn Saturday.
+According to the Osaka High Court, the appeal against the Osaka District Court ruling of December last year was withdrawn Saturday.

 In a lay judge trial, the district court sentenced Koji Yamada, 49, to death, ruling that he strangled Ryoto Hoshino, 12, and Natsumi Hirata, 13, who were both students at a junior high school in Neyagawa, Osaka Prefecture.